Real Estate Title Transfer

-The grantor must have legal capacity, which means that the grantor is of sound mind and lawful age—in most states, the minimum age is 18.
-A deed execution by a minor, or if the grantor is mentally incompetent, title transfer may be voidable, but is not void.
+- The grantor must have legal capacity, meaning the grantor is of sound mind and lawful age — in most states, the minimum age is 18.
+If a deed is executed by a minor, or if the grantor is mentally incompetent, title transfer may be voidable, but is not void.
 However, if the grantor is declared legally incompetent, then the title transfer is void, in which case, a title transfer requires court approval.
-The grantor’s name must be spelled correctly, and include any past names, such as maiden name.
+The grantor's name must be spelled correctly, and include any past names, such as a maiden name.
 For example, Marilyn Smith, formerly Marilyn Miller.

-Any exceptions or reservations, such as encumbrances or deed restrictions; grantor may retain certain rights, such as an easement over the land.
+- Any exceptions or reservations, such as encumbrances or deed restrictions; the grantor may retain certain rights, such as an easement over the land.

-There may be an habendum clause that further limits ownership rights, such as prohibiting certain activities, such as gambling or drinking.
+- There may be an habendum clause that further limits ownership rights, such as prohibiting certain activities, like gambling or drinking.

-All owners of a property must sign the deed—this includes spouses in those states that grant the spouse marital or homestead rights.
+- All owners of a property must sign the deed — including spouses in those states that grant the spouse marital or homestead rights.
 Some states also require witnesses.
-In some cases, an attorney-in-fact with a power of attorney may sign for the grantor.
+An attorney-in-fact with a power of attorney may sign for the grantor.

-The deed must be delivered and accepted by the grantee; it can be delivered personally or by a 3rd party, such as an escrow agent (aka settlement agent).
-In most cases, the date of the delivery and acceptance by the grantee is considered to be the date of the transfer, although in those states using the Torrens system, the date of transfer is considered to be the date when the deed has been examined and accepted for registration.
+- The deed must be delivered and accepted by the grantee; it can be delivered personally or by a 3rd party, such as an escrow agent (aka settlement agent).
+The date of the delivery and acceptance by the grantee is considered the date of the transfer, although in those states using the Torrens system, the date of transfer is considered the date when the deed has been examined and accepted for registration.

 Involuntary alienation is the transfer of real estate by law and without the owner's consent.
 There are 4 methods by which this is accomplished: foreclosure, eminent domain, adverse possession, and by escheat.

 Foreclosure is the legal process by which a property is sold to satisfy a debt, usually a debt by which the property was purchased.
-In most cases, the property is sold by the lender to pay off the mortgage on the property.
+Often, the property is sold by the lender to pay off the mortgage on the property.

 Sometimes the government or one of its agencies, or a public utility or other private enterprise, takes property by exercising its power of eminent domain, which is the right of the entity to acquire property, through the process of condemnation, to use for a public purpose, such as building a road or a school.
 The owner of the property is paid the fair market value for the taking.

 Adverse possession is the claim on a property by someone who has occupied the property for a number of years.
-To be successful, the adverse possessor must have occupied the land continuously for at least the number of years required by state law for a successful claim.
+To be successful, the adverse possessor — the squatter — must have occupied the land continuously for at least the number of years required by state law for a successful claim.